 4.7.
 Plots of Statistical Data

-Here we generate a data set of 200 random numbers to illustrate two common plots that show the distribution of the data.
-The data was generated with two random number generators.
+Here, we generate a data set of 200 random numbers to illustrate two standard plots that show the data distribution.
+The data was generated with a normal distribution random number generator.

 d = 50 + 15*randn(1, 200); % normal mean=50, std=15